Scope#16 | Mibugawa Electric Power, Tsuruga Greenpower

 “Since the design phase of our plant, we have incorporated voices of people in the local community as much as possible.
 We are trying to be mindful of their needs,” says Shuki Sakaguchi, general manager of the plant.
-The height of the stack is 80 meters while in fact only 50 meters was sufficient in terms of air-pollution control.
+The height of the stack is 80 m while in fact only 50 m was sufficient in terms of air-pollution control.
 The boiler is enclosed with sound-blocking panels.
 The cooling system utilizes industrial wastewater, so groundwater does not need to be pumped up.
 The plant is also committed to minimizing the impact of its fuel transportation on people’s daily lives.
 Transport trucks go back and forth between the plant and the port where woodchips are being stockpiled, however during the hours that children walk to and from school, the number of trucks on the road is reduced.

 Creating Synergy in Fuel Procurement

 The key to maintaining the stable operation of a biomass power plant is its owner’s ability to procure fuels.
 At Tsuruga Green Power’s plant, 280,000 tons of woodchips per year are needed to produce electricity, and they are imported from overseas by Marubeni’s Forest Products Division.
-“It’s our strength as a sogo shosha (general trading company) that create this synergy,” says Shota Anzai, a young member of Marubeni’s domestic power business department.
+“It’s our strength as a sogo shosha (general trading company) that create this synergy,” says Shota Anzai, a young member of Marubeni’s Japanese power business department.
 He joined the company only four years ago, but he has been engaged in this biomass business since the project was launched.
 He is currently based in Tsuruga dealing with all aspects of the plant management.
 “I feel a strong sense of pride that our plant is part of the infrastructure that helps ensure the quality of life of people,” Anzai says.